foundriesio/docs/source/getting-started/signup/index.rst

 .. warning::

-   Bootstrapping your OS securely takes some time.
-Secure caching isn't simple, so your first build will take up to 3 hours to complete.
-Subsequent builds will be much faster.
+   Bootstrapping your Factory securely takes some time.
+We do not reuse customer cache between Factories.
+Secure caching isn't simple. so your first build will take up to 3 hours to complete. **Subsequent builds will be much faster.**

-   Read through the rest of this section and set up your development environment while you wait for us to build your OS from scratch.
+   Read through the rest of this section and set up your development environment while you wait for us to build your Factory from scratch.

 .. _cgit: https://git.zx2c4.com/cgit/